Daybook Data Processing Addendum (DPA)

 3.1.
 Customer warrants that:

-• 3.1.1. it has a lawful basis under POPIA to process the Customer Data and to instruct Daybook to process it as Operator;
+- 3.1.1. it has a lawful basis under the UK GDPR (Article 6, and Articles 9-10 for any special category data) and / or POPIA to process the Customer Data and to instruct Daybook to process it as processor / Operator;

-• 3.1.2. it has provided each Data Subject with the information required under POPIA section 18 about the processing, including identifying Daybook (or “an outsourced invoicing and reminders service provider”) as a recipient where required;
+- 3.1.2. it has provided each Data Subject with the transparency information required under UK GDPR Articles 13-14 and / or POPIA section 18, including identifying Daybook (or “an outsourced invoicing and reminders service provider”) as a recipient or category of recipient where required;

-• 3.1.4. it will not use the Service to invoice, communicate with, or otherwise process Personal Information of any Data Subject in breach of POPIA, the Debt Collectors Act, the National Credit Act, the Consumer Protection Act, the ECT Act, or any other applicable law.
+- 3.1.4. it will not use the Service to invoice, communicate with, or otherwise process Personal Information of any Data Subject in breach of UK Data Protection Law, POPIA, the South African Debt Collectors Act, the National Credit Act, the Consumer Protection Act, the ECT Act, the equivalent UK consumer-protection and debt-collection rules, or any other applicable law.

 3.2.
-Customer is responsible for responding to Data Subject requests addressed directly to Customer.
-Daybook will assist as set out in clause 7.
+Customer, as controller / Responsible Party, is responsible for responding to Data Subject requests addressed directly to Customer, and (where the UK GDPR applies) for carrying out any required data protection impact assessment and, where applicable, prior consultation with the ICO.
+Daybook will assist as set out in clauses 7 and 9.

-• 4.1.2. ensure that persons authorised to process Customer Data are bound by written confidentiality obligations or are under appropriate statutory confidentiality duties;
+- 4.1.2.
+(Art.
+28(3)(b)) ensure that persons authorised to process Customer Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality;

-• 4.1.3. implement appropriate, reasonable technical and organisational security measures as required by POPIA section 19 and detailed in clause 5;
+- 4.1.3.
+(Art.
+28(3)(c)) implement appropriate technical and organisational security measures as required by UK GDPR Article 32 and POPIA section 19, as detailed in clause 5;

-• 4.1.5. taking into account the nature of the processing, assist Customer by appropriate technical and organisational measures, in fulfilling Customer’s obligation to respond to requests from Data Subjects exercising rights under POPIA Chapter 3 (Part B);
+- 4.1.5.
+(Art.
+28(3)(e)) taking into account the nature of the processing, assist Customer by appropriate technical and organisational measures, insofar as possible, in fulfilling Customer’s obligation to respond to requests from Data Subjects exercising rights under UK GDPR Chapter III and / or POPIA Chapter 3 (Part B);

-• 4.1.6. assist Customer in ensuring compliance with Customer’s security and breach-notification obligations under POPIA sections 19, 21, and 22, taking into account the nature of processing and the information available to Daybook;
+- 4.1.6.
+(Art.
+28(3)(f)) assist Customer in ensuring compliance with its obligations regarding security of processing, personal data breach notification, data protection impact assessments and prior consultation under UK GDPR Articles 32-36, and with Customer’s security and breach-notification obligations under POPIA sections 19, 21, and 22, taking into account the nature of processing and the information available to Daybook;

-• 4.1.7. at Customer’s option, return or delete all Customer Data after the end of the provision of the Service, in accordance with clause 6;
+- 4.1.7.
+(Art.
+28(3)(g)) at Customer’s option, return or delete all Customer Data after the end of the provision of the Service, in accordance with clause 6;

-• 4.1.8. make available to Customer all information reasonably necessary to demonstrate compliance with this DPA, and contribute to audits and inspections in accordance with clause 9.
+- 4.1.8.
+(Art.
+28(3)(h)) make available to Customer all information reasonably necessary to demonstrate compliance with this DPA and with Article 28, and allow for and contribute to audits and inspections in accordance with clause 9.

 5. Security measures